DanielCartesC/SpringToolTestProject/README.md

 # SpringToolTestProject
-This is the first project to start in the world of microservices with SpringTool 4 and Java
+This is the first project to start in the world of microservices with SpringToolSuite 4 and Java